 The Laurus Trust is the Admissions Authority for Didsbury High School and is responsible for taking decisions on applications for admissions.
-The Laurus Trust has elected to use the Local Authority's admission process, therefore the co-ordination and administration of admissions is undertaken by Manchester LA's School Admissions Service, P.O.
-Box 532, Town Hall Extension, Albert Square, Manchester M60 2LA, or email school.admissions@manchester.gov.uk.
+The Laurus Trust has elected to use the Local Authority's admission process, therefore the co-ordination and administration of admissions is undertaken by Manchester LA's Integrated Admissions Service, P.O.
+Box 532, Town Hall, Manchester, M60 2LA.

-The Closing date for applications will be 31st October 2018.
+The Closing date for applications will be 31st October 2019.